RaafatTurki/corn.nvim/README.md

   -- sets the style of the border, must be one of `single`, `double`, `rounded`, `solid`, `shadow` or `none` border_style = 'single',

+  -- sets which vim modes corn isn't allowed to render in, should contain strings like 'n', 'i', 'v', 'V' .. etc blacklisted_modes = {},

   -- highlights to use for each diagnostic severity level highlights = {
     error = "DiagnosticFloatingError",